Adaptive Memory Momentum via a Model-Based Framework for Deep Learning Optimization: Abstract

 \section{Abstract}

 The vast majority of modern deep learning models are trained with momentum-based first-order optimizers.
 The momentum term governs the optimizer's memory by determining how much each past gradient contributes to the current convergence direction.
 Fundamental momentum methods, such as Nesterov Accelerated Gradient and the Heavy Ball method, as well as more recent optimizers such as AdamW and Lion, all rely on the momentum coefficient that is customarily set to $\beta = 0.9$ and kept constant during model training, a strategy widely used by practitioners, yet suboptimal.
-In this paper, we introduce an \textit{adaptive memory} mechanism that replaces constant momentum with a dynamic momentum coefficient that is adjusted online during optimization.
+In this paper, we introduce an adaptive memory mechanism that replaces constant momentum with a dynamic momentum coefficient that is adjusted online during optimization.
 We derive our method by approximating the objective function using two planes: one derived from the gradient at the current iterate and the other obtained from the accumulated memory of the past gradients.
 To the best of our knowledge, such a proximal framework was never used for momentum-based optimization.
 Our proposed approach is novel, extremely simple to use, and does not rely on extra assumptions or hyperparameter tuning.
 We implement adaptive memory variants of both SGD and AdamW across a wide range of learning tasks, from simple convex problems to large-scale deep learning scenarios, demonstrating that our approach can outperform standard SGD and Adam with hand-tuned momentum coefficients.
 Finally, our work opens doors for new ways of inducing adaptivity in optimization.

-\section{Introduction}
+\section{INTRODUCTION}

-Stochastic Gradient Descent (SGD)~\cite{bottou-98x} and its variants~\cite{sutskever2013importance,kingma2014adam} are widely used for training deep learning models due to their simplicity and efficiency.
+Stochastic Gradient Descent (SGD)~\parencite{bottou-98x} and its variants~\parencite{sutskever2013importance,kingma2014adam} are widely used for training deep learning models due to their simplicity and efficiency.
 Many popularly used first-order optimizers rely on Heavy Ball Momentum, commonly defined as:

 where \( \eta \) is the learning rate, \( x_t \) denotes model parameters at iteration \( t \), \( f \) is the loss function, and \( \beta \) is the momentum coefficient.
 Momentum methods augment the current gradient with an exponentially weighted moving average of past gradients, where \( \beta \) determines the optimizer's ``memory'', that is, how much past gradients influence the update direction.